Clarification on CASL From Experts at Bennet Jones Law Firm

 The legal experts at Bennet Jones law firm put together a brief but thorough explanation of CASL and implied and explicit consent for email marketing.

 Reading time is under 15 minutes.

 When I shared it on Facebook, many people expressed relief for the clarification.
 I hope you find it helpful.
 I have to admit, I had to read it twice.
 And I will likely re-read it, because I want to be extra sure.

 Here’s the link: Clarification on CASL from experts at Bennett Jones Law Firm

-For help with your computer issues, network security concerns and IT Support needs for your small business in Toronto, call on TUCU tech u can use.
-We are Small Business IT Experts serving Toronto since 2003.
+IT Support In Toronto: For help with your IT issues and network security in Toronto, call on TUCU tech u can use.
+We are SMB IT Experts serving Toronto since 2003.
 Schedule your free consultation today.
 We’d love to speak with you about your IT needs.